m3o/m3o-go/README.md

 # M3O Go Client

-By default the client connects to api.m3o.com
+This is the Go client to access APIs on the M3O Platform

+## Usage

 ```go
 package main